gayatrigolhargithub/Time-Series-Analysis-with-Cryptocurrency/README.md

-# 🧠 Crypto Time Series Forecasting App
+# 🧠 Time Series Analysis with Cryptocurrency

 An interactive dashboard that predicts future cryptocurrency prices using ARIMA and Prophet time series models.
 Built with Python, Streamlit, and yfinance.